Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Here’s what Megan Edwards, email marketing manager at Tecovas, recommends doing behind the scenes to set yourself up for a record-setting BFCM.

-6. Customers who have purchased a specific product in the last year
+6. Customers who purchased a specific product in the last year

 “You probably want everyone to know about your new product,” Kress Rowe acknowledges.
 But the idea here, she says, is that based on what customers have bought in the past or even just viewed or added to cart, “you want some people to know about it even more than others.”

-Similarly, you might reach out to customers who purchased a specific product with another product that goes particularly well with the first one.
-Try sending a cross-sell or up-sell email with personalized product recommendations catered to the customer’s most recent purchase behavior.
+Similarly, you might reach out to a segment of customers who purchased a specific product with another product that goes particularly well with the first one.
+Try sending a cross-sell or up-sell email or text message with personalized product recommendations catered to the customer’s most recent purchase behavior.

 “Let’s say they bought pants—offer them a shirt or complementary product.
 But get really granular and specific,” Palmer advises.
 “It’s not just ‘Hey, just you placed an order—come back and purchase again.’
 It’s, ‘OK, people who bought that exact product you bought and gave it a 5-star review also love this.’”